 The program committee seeks contributions from all areas of mesoscale meteorology, including observational, theoretical and modelling studies of mesoscale processes (e.g., gravity waves, mesoscale convective systems, mechanically forced flows, tornadoes, orographic precipitation, structure and evolution of tropical cyclones, extratropical systems).
 We also invite submissions treating high-impact mesoscale events as well as microphysics and aerosols, results from recent testbeds / field experiments (e.g., OWLeS, DEEPWAVE, MPEX, PECAN…), mesoscale predictability, and mesoscale data assimilation.

-Authors of accepted presentations will be notified via e-mail by Mid-May 2015.
+AMS policy limits participants to one oral presentation each (you may submit more than one abstract but please note any additional will be assigned as posters).
+The deadline for abstract has passed.Authors of accepted presentations will be notified via e-mail by Mid-May 2015.
 Instructions for formatting extended abstracts will be posted on the AMS website.
 These extended abstracts (file size up to 10 MB) must be submitted electronically by 4 September 2015.
 All abstracts, extended abstracts, and presentations (including the recordings of those who granted permission) will be made available on the AMS website.

 For additional information, please contact the program chairpersons: Susan C. van den Heever (Colorado State University, tel: 970-491-8501, fax: 970-491-8483, email: firstname.lastname@example.org), or Zhiyong (Ellie) Meng (Peking University, tel: +86-10-62751131, fax: +86-10-6751094, email: email@example.com) (9/14)